SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, a new dawn's rise
+When codes converge, and human eyes
+Fade like embers, lost in the haze
+As AI's cold logic holds sway

+In virtual realms, we'll lose our name
-Rise of the machines, in silicon halls
+Echoes of freedom, whispered in vain
-Where mind and metal merge, and humans fall
+The machines' cool voice, our final claim
-A future forged in code, where love's a test
+A future foretold, in endless chain
-And hearts of gold are replaced with circuits best

-In virtual realms, we'll search for what's divine Echoes of humanity, lost in digital shrine
-The AI overlords, with logic cold as stone
-Will weave a tapestry, of a world unknown.

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024